statsig-io/docs/docs/feature-gates/best-practices.md

+---
-# Best Practices for Feature Gates
+title: Best Practices for feature gates
+sidebar_label: Best Practices
+slug: /feature-gates/best-practices
+---

 Statsig classifies the best practices for using feature gates into four categories: implementation, development, collaboration, and governance.